kennethli319/kennethli319.github.io/index.md

 - Improved offline performance (3% relative) by lattice rescoring with LLMs (GPT, FLAN)
 - Collaborated closely with the NLP team to monitor and optimize downstream performance (ASR impacts on NLP)
 - Onboarding and mentoring junior team members
 - Co-supervised Master’s thesis projects at University of Edinburgh and The University of British Columbia
 - [N-gram Boosting: Improving Contextual Biasing with Normalized N-gram Targets](https://arxiv.org/abs/2308.02092)
 - [Avengers, Ensemble!
 Benefits of ensembling in grapheme-to-phoneme prediction](https://aclanthology.org/2021.sigmorphon-1.16v2.pdf)

+#### NLP Consultant @ The Hong Kong Polytechnic University (Sep 2020 – May 2023)

+- Led the creation of a grammatical error correction system, adopting the Grammarly Gector model (with BERT, RoBERTa) as the core structure.
+- Provided pivotal technical leadership in refining the grammatical error correction (GEC) system, orchestrating the seamless integration of rule-based and neural network-based methodologies to enhance system efficiency and performance.
+- Investigated and implemented advanced techniques in quantization, data augmentation, and model optimization to further elevate the system's capabilities.
+- Provided reference materials with LLM (MPT-7B) and Retrieval-Augmented Generation (RAG)

 #### Research Assistant @ City University of Hong Kong (Jul 2018 - Sep 2018)